 We have four children.
-I’ve spanked the first born son; infrequently, but I did.
+I’ve spanked my firstborn son; infrequently, but I did.
 The second one only occasionally.
 The youngest twin girls weren’t disciplined physically at all.
 Maybe because they were girls?
-Or maybe because I was older?
-During all these years I detected a pattern.
-For one reason or another I became frustrated and at the end spanking followed.
+Or perhaps because I was older?
+During all these years, I detected a pattern.
+For one reason or another, I became frustrated and in the end, spanking followed.
 This gave me initial relief, but it didn’t last long.
-When it was all over I felt guilty and in effect I was worse than before the child’s mischievous act.
-The most important fact was that spanking very rarely changed child’s behavior.
+When it was all over, I felt guilty and in effect I was worse than before the child’s mischievous act.
+The most important fact was that spanking very rarely changed a child’s behavior.
 As for me – I was miserable.

 Granted, the environment in the operating room is sometimes more dramatic and more is at stake.
-The responsibility of a surgeon as a Captain of the Ship is enormous and potential consequences of any mishap can be far reaching.
+The responsibility of a surgeon as a Captain of the Ship is enormous, and the potential consequences of any mishap can be far-reaching.
 Anger in the operating room is a frequent response to a bad result and raises the temperature in the operating room several notches.
 OR is a closed space, where a group of people is locked up for hours and emotions are amplified like music in a bare wall restaurant.

 Showing anger is a usually a sign of frustration.
-But sometimes it’s just a way to shift responsibility away from the surgeon who’s is the one responsible for final results.
+But sometimes it’s just a way to shift responsibility away from the surgeon, who is the one responsible for final results.
 But OR nurses and techs have pretty good judgement who is at fault.
 And they are professionals, too.

 This is uncontrolled anger.

-But anger also can be used as a tool to achieve your goals.
-It’s been used to to force the OR crew to behave your way and punish them, if they don’t.
+However anger can also be used as a tool to achieve your goals.
+It’s been used to force the OR crew to behave your way and punish them if they don’t.
 This is calculated, purposeful and controlled anger.
-Big name guys, true leaders use it a lot.
+Big name guys, true leaders, use it a lot.
 For good and bad.
 It’s being used as a strategy to show how passionate they are and how much do they care about a particular event.
 Those guys wield a real power and are telling you that if you will not change your behavior – next time it will get worse.

 This is calculated, premeditated anger.

-The surgeon in the operating room has some, albeit limited, power.
+The surgeon in the operating room has a significant, albeit limited, power.
 Sometimes he thinks he has more.
-Probably at the least he can make your life miserable, at the worst can have you fired.
+Probably at the least, he can make your life miserable, at the worst can have you fired.
 But how can one work for hours in an environment like this?

-I heard the story during my residency about the neurosurgeon, who at the tense moment in OR walked to the wall and bang his head on it.
-When he started the very next case he found a pillow taped to the wall at the very same spot he was abusing before.
-The OR crew didn’t want him to suffer concussion.
+I heard the story during my residency about the neurosurgeon, who at the tense moment in OR walked to the wall and banged his head on it.
+When he started the very next case, he found a pillow taped to the wall at the very same spot he was abusing before.
+The OR crew didn’t want him to suffer a concussion.
 At least not while his patient was still on the operating table.